 2. Easy Mountain getaway

-Lake Dillon is the perfect mountain getaway that's easy to access when you only have a weekend and want to get out of town.
+The second reason you need to visit Lake Dillon is because it is the perfect mountain getaway that's easy to access when you only have a weekend and want to get out of town.
 Or you can make it a longer trip if you have more time!
 We are based on the front range and love how easy it is to jump in the car on a Friday evening after work and head up the mountain to set up camp and have the weekend to enjoy the area.
 You can fill up your day with activities, or just relax in the outdoors and get a break from the hustle and bustle of everyday life.
-Some areas in Colorado take much longer to get to by car, so Lake Dillon ranks high on our list of easy mountain getaways and we know you'll love it too.
+Some areas in Colorado take much longer to get to by car, so Lake Dillon ranks high on our list of easy mountain getaways and we are sure you'll love it too.